 Tippett: So you really do say, let the bracing begin, and then start healing it there.

 Menakem: Right there.
 Right there.
 That’s the only — right there.

 Tippett: So that’s what all these exercises — there are so many, and they’re so much about just, oh, feeling at home in our bodies.
 Some of them are really basic things.
 They’re touch.
 They’re like, rubbing your grandmother’s hands, or the humming, even, which actually affects the vagal nerve.
 Some of these things about noticing — and one of the exercises you have for white people, white bodies, is putting yourself into situations with people of color and noticing what happens in your body and how you feel.

 Menakem: Notice the rage.
 Notice the silence.
 Notice all of the stuff.
 And that’s the culture-building that I’m talking about.
 That’s the container-building.

-I feel like we’re so animated in here.
+Hey, are we — I feel like we’re so animated in here.
 OK?
-I was worried that the microphones were gonna be — if they can handle it.
+I was worried if the microphones are gonna be — if they can handle it.